Neonatal Nurse Practitioner

 How many students are accepted into this specialty each year?

 We encourage you to apply to the specialty that meets your career interest rather than focus on the number of spaces available.
-We strongly recommended that you complete your application by the November 1st early action date to have a greater probability of being admitted.
-The number of students offered admission can vary each year based on many factors.
+We strongly recommended that you complete your application by the November 1st early action date to have a greater probability of being admitted; however, applications are accepted after this date.
+The number of students admitted can vary each year based on many factors.

 Does the school accept transfer credit?